Tejas (musician): Early career: Small Victories and Make It Happen (2013–2019)

-Outlast (2020 – 2022)
+Outlast (2020–2022)

-In the COVID-era of 2020, Tejas released three singles, namely “Lead”, “The Bombay Doors”, and a remastered version of “Ruby.”
-Ruby happens to be a song from his first EP, Small Victories, while Lead and The Bombay Doors were collectively released in Tejas’ second album, Outlast, which was released in 2021.
+During the COVID-19 pandemic in 2020, Tejas released three singles, namely "Lead", "The Bombay Doors", and a remastered version of "Ruby".
+"Ruby" is a song from Small Victories, while "Lead" and "The Bombay Doors" were collectively released in Tejas's second album, Outlast, which was released in 2021.
 Longtime bandmates Jehangir Jehangir and Adil Kurwa worked alongside Tejas for the album at Island City Studios, Mumbai.
 Even before the pandemic hit, Tejas had been active on social media, spreading his music.
-Along with Dinkar Dwivedi, he released a 12-minute YouTube video named "Conference Call: The Musicall!"
-It's a parody-drama video on YouTube that stresses the corporate world and the online work-from-home system.
+Along with Dinkar Dwivedi, he released a 12-minute YouTube video named "Conference Call: The Musicall!", a parody-drama video on YouTube that stresses the corporate world and the online work-from-home system.